 Glass is an extremely difficult substance to work with.
-Due to its nature, it attracts all kind of dirt.
-Even worse, it puts them on display proudly.
+Due to its nature, it attracts all kinds of dirt.
+Even worse, it puts them proudly on display.
 You cannot give the same treatment to glass as you do with every other surface in the cleaning spree, it requires special care and attention.
 One wrong step can land you a multitude of scratches.

 Why does the glass door look cloudy?

 The cloudy stains that appear on your glass doors are caused by the minerals present in hard water.
-Add to that the paraffin in soap bars, it reacts with these minerals to create a film of grime over all surfaces it comes in contact.
+Add to that the paraffin in soap bars, it reacts with these minerals to create a film of grime over all surfaces it comes in contact with.
 When water dries, it leaves these minerals on the door.
-Thanks to the transparent nature of glass, it is highly noticeable.
+Thanks to the transparent nature of glass, it’s highly noticeable.

 13 Genius Ways to Clean Glass Shower Doors